Minority government: Australia

 The unprecedentedly close 2010 Australian federal election produced a federal minority government in Australia for the first time since 1940.
 The Labor Party and Coalition both won 72 seats, 4 short of a majority.
 Labor won the two-party preferred vote by 0.24%.
 Six crossbenchers, consisting of four independents, one Greens MP, and one WA Nationals MP, held the balance of power.
 Ultimately, four crossbenchers gave confidence and supply to Labor, allowing them to form an extremely narrow minority government.
 This government stood until the 2013 election.

 After the 2016 federal election, the Coalition formed a majority government of just one seat.
 They lost their majority after the 2018 leadership spill which deposed Prime Minister Malcolm Turnbull, as National Party MP Kevin Hogan moved to the crossbench.
 The government lost another seat after the 2018 Wentworth by-election, which was won by independent Kerryn Phelps.
 They lost another seat after MP Julia Banks resigned from the Liberal Party, reducing the government to 73 seats.
 However, they retained confidence from all three MPs, enabling them to remain in government.

+Due to the much greater power of the Australian Senate, where no party usually holds a majority, than is typical in Westminster systems, Australian governments must typically negotiate with opposition parties to pass legislation, even when they enjoy sizeable majorities in the lower house.
+The Australian Senate may in principle withhold supply, bringing down the government; however, doing so would likely produce a constitutional crisis.
+Nonetheless, the necessity of getting Senate support imposes many of the difficulties of minority government on most Australian governments.